Oregon Online Gambling Become Legal

 Section 167.109, related to Internet gambling, says: “A person engaged in an Internet gambling business may not knowingly accept, in connection with the participation of another person in unlawful gambling using the Internet: credit or the proceeds of credit, an electronic funds transfer, any check, or the proceeds of any other forms of financial transaction.”

-In essence, the Oregon Gaming Commission cannot issue licenses to traditional online casinos.
+The Oregon Gaming Commission cannot issue licenses to traditional online casinos.
 The law leaves some space for legal online poker.
-Delaware, Pennsylvania, Nevada, and New Jersey benefited from the opportunity to legalize it.
+Delaware, Pennsylvania, Nevada, and New Jersey gambling markets benefited from the opportunity to legalize it.
 Oregon is still not on that path.

 There aren’t any specific online sweepstakes gambling laws.
 Sweepstakes sites, such as Chumba and MyVegas, fall in the gray area of gambling.